 This is ideally the position you want to be in.

 The customer views you as an extension to their business and a part of their business.

 Usually, you are able to offer higher prices because you deliver the goods both directly and indirectly.
-The customer calls you to sound you out on ideas and whatever you say, goes a lot of the time!
+The customer calls you to sound you out on ideas and whatever you say, normally goes a lot of the time!

-So where are you on this ladder and what can you do to progress through the stages?
+So where are you on this ladder?